eurostat/gridviz/docs/reference.md

 ## Multi layer, multi style and multi scale mapping

-A [Gridviz](https://github.com/eurostat/gridviz/) map is organised as a stack of layers accessible through **myApp.layer** field.
+A [Gridviz](https://github.com/eurostat/gridviz/) map is organised as a stack of layers accessible through **myApp.layers** property.
 Each layer shows data from one single dataset **myLayer.dataset**, following a list of styles **myLayer.styles**.
-The styles available are listed [here](#basic-styles).
 The map can adapt to the visualisation scale/zoom level with the following mechanisms:

 - Multi-resolution datasets can be defined, so that different grid resolutions can be shown depending to the zoom level, see [the multi-scale datasets in the next section](#adding-data).
 - The layers and styles can be restricted to some scale, using their **minZoom** and **maxZoom** properties to define the zoom ranges for which they will be shown.

-For further information, see the [examples](../examples/).
+- Most style parameters are not static values, but *functions* of various parameters, including the map zoom factor, usually noted **zf** (for "zoom factor") which represent the size of a pixel screen in ground meter.
+Style parameters can thus be defined depending on the zoom level so that they adapt to the visualisation scale.
+- Transparency can be defined at layer or style level with their **alpha** and **blendOperation** properties (see CanvasRenderingContext2D [globalAlpha](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalAlpha) and [globalCompositeOperation](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalCompositeOperation) properties).
+These values are also not static, but functions of the zoom factor **zf**.
+It is thus possible to define the transparency depending on the zoom level,so that a layer or a style fades away when zooming in or out.

 ## Adding data